stirtingale/ilab-media-tools-path-fix-template/README.md

-# Find Missing Image in Wordpress Uploads Directory
+# Fix incorrectly marked up directories in the Wordpress Media Library

 This is a drop-in template to fix incorrect directories being listed for images when from migrating away from [Media Cloud ](https://github.com/Interfacelab/ilab-media-tools).